RagnarB83/ash-documentation/docs/setup.rst

 **Step 5a.** Install Julia from the `Julia official site <https://julialang.org/downloads>`_.

-Julia is necessary for some fast QM/MM functionality inside ASH (e.g. MolCrys).
-Step can be skipped if you won't be using QM/MM.
+Julia is necessary for some fast QM/MM functionality inside ASH (e.g. Molcrys).
+This step can be skipped if you won't be using the molecular crystal QM/MM feature.

  i) Download appropriate binaries from the official Julia website.
-Version 1.6 or higher.
-Extract archive. ii) Add Julia binaries to path: e.g. export PATH=/path/to/julia-1.6.1/bin:$PATH .
+Version 1.7 or higher.
+Extract archive. ii) Add Julia binaries to path: e.g. export PATH=/path/to/julia-1.7.1/bin:$PATH .
 Put this PATH definition in your shell startup file. iii) Run Julia using the ASH sourcefile julia-packages-setup.jl (inside ASH source directory) as input to download and install the  required Julia packages.
 Currently: PyCall, Hungarian, Distances

 .. code-block:: shell